Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 try {

-// Insert a record into users table
+// Insert a new record into users table

 $result = DB::insert('users')->set([